oglee815/reference_list/README.md

     - 여기서 N이 마치 Prompt의 Length처럼 느껴진다.
   - inference 할 때는 First Encoder만 사용
   - Common Crawl dumps, MLM 약 30% 적용하여 more challenging 하게 만듬
+- **2104 SimCSE**
+- **ConSERT: A contrastive Framework for Self-supervised sentence representation Transfer**
+  - *Yan et al, 베이징대*
+  - In other words, the BERT-derived native sentence representations are somehow collapsed, which means almost all sentences are mapped into a small area and therefore produce high similarity.
+  - When averaging token embeddings, those high-frequency words dominate the sentence representations, inducing biases against their real semantics.
+  -
 - **2106 Self-guided contrastive learning for BERT sentence Representation ![](https://img.shields.io/badge/STS-purple)**
   - *Taeuk et .al, NAVER*
   - fine-tunes BERT in a self-supervised fashion, does not rely on data augmentation, redesign the contrastive learning objective